fed-ea/.github/profile/README.md

 * Implementation: PMI PMBok
 * Applications: ServiceNow CMDB

+Check list of [frameworks](frameworks.md) and [data sources](data-sources.md) considered to be represented by Fed-EA and federated into enteprise architecure modeling.

 # How

 ## This experiment has as small set of architectural guiding principles: